 Dog Chewing Behavior Training Can Work

 If you have ever owned a dog, you are familiar with the problem of dog chewing.
 Dogs inevitably are going to chew and get into some type of trouble over it.
 It is normal for a dog to want to do this, particularly when they are young and teething.
+One other cause of it could be due to havanese separation anxiety.
 When it becomes a serious problem, however, is when they begin chewing on your couch, love seat or leg.
 Dogs will chew on most things that they can fit in their mouths, and sometimes even that will not stop them.

-Why does my dog want to chew everything in sight?
+Why does my havanese dog want to chew everything in sight?